mvs-org/mvs-docker/README.md

 > **Build from source is slowly but is more elastic, you can choose which version of source code to build.**

-> \# clone/wget source code at local, and copy them to docker image.
+> \# clone / wget source code at local, and copy them to docker image.
 > \# This saves time to download source codes.
 > \# And, this way you can change the sources at locally, and build it in the image.
 > \# If you do not provide source codes here, the container will run get_source_codes.sh to get them.